JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    iteration cap (12) -> stop with warning, keep best result
 ```

-**Escalation ladder for a stuck hotspot** — ordered so that fixing the
+**Escalation ladder for a stuck hotspot** — ordered to prefer a measured,
-*delay model* always comes before adding registers by force:
+compact repeated-helper solution before global densification skips past it:

 1. densify cuts in the attributed func (`func_delay_scale`) — replan;
-2. fmax stuck at the same value while cuts grow means cuts are not landing
-   on the real critical path → **measure** all estimated delays for real
-   and replan with true geometry (mini-sweeps are gated off until this has
-   happened);
-3. still attributed to the same func 3× → isolated **mini-sweep**: measure
+2. still attributed to the same helper on the next full-design result →
+   isolated **mini-sweep**: measure
    the hotspot's own delay first if it is fully comb (the coarse initial
    guess divides delay by target period — an inflated estimate would
    over-pipeline the lock from the start; a hotspot with state below keeps